jeffersoneagley/isit322-eagley-2017/CharlieComments.md

 - You autogenerate the **form** controls with **ElfElements**.
 - In **SmallNumbers**, you provide a view of 9 numbers.
 Good.

+I don't understand what advantage you get from the **Source** directory at the root of your repository.
+It's not a big issue, but it does make my life just slightly more complicated.

 You have properly refactored your code into the following files or something similar:

 - ElfElements.js